Parler À ou Parler DE

 Parler de / du / de la / des / de l’

-This construction is used to express “talking / speaking about” a person, place, or a thing.
+This construction is used to express “talking / speaking about” a place or a thing.

-When the verb parler is followed by DE + a person, place, or a thing, you can use the adverbial pronoun EN to replace those people, places, or things.
+When the verb parler is followed by DE + a place or a thing, you can use the adverbial pronoun EN to replace those places or things.

-In this case, the pronoun EN means “about him / her / them”, “about a place”, or “about a thing”.
+In this case, the pronoun EN means “about them / it”, “about a place”, or “about a thing”.

 The adverbial pronoun EN is used to replace a noun that follows du, de la, de l’, des or a quantity.